 Disney World isn’t just the most magical place on Earth, it’s also the ultimate family vacation spot in the U.S. But when it comes to choosing the best Disney World hotels for your trip, it’s easy to get overwhelmed by all the choices.
-After all, there are more than 30 hotels affiliated with Disney alone.
-And that’s not even considering other important questions like the best time to go to Disney, what to pack for Disney World, and what not to wear at theme parks.
+After all, there are more than 30 hotels affiliated with Disney alone—and that’s not even considering other important questions like the best time to go to Disney, what to pack for Disney World, what not to wear at theme parks, and how to use Disney Genie.

 The Best Disney World Hotels in Orlando